skotak2/academic-kickstart/content/home/experience.md

   description = """
 • Designed and implemented business intelligence platforms.
 Developed the schema for fact & dimension tables and loaded the data using IBM DataStage from the source systems.<br />
 • optimized the runtime of complex SQL queries and worked on appropriate indexing methods. <br />
-• **Key Achievement**: Designed interactive Cognos decision dashboards for understanding the customer churn of the Telecom Products.
+• Designed interactive Cognos decision dashboards for understanding the customer churn of the Telecom Products.
 Identified factors influencing salses worth $1.6 billion dollars.<br />
   """

 +++